ed-smith18/TicTacToe/README.md

 # TicTacToe
-GUI application of Tic Tac Toe
+A simple GUI application of Tic Tac Toe